 You will receive a stipend for the full 10 weeks of the program, including the Forum.

-If you are eligible to receive a housing subsidy, you will receive half of your total subsidy on Friday, May 29, 2020.
-You will need to budget accordingly as you will not receive the next housing subsidy disbursement and your first stipend disbursement until Friday, June 19th.
+If you are eligible to receive a housing subsidy, you will receive half of your total subsidy May 2022.
+You will need to budget accordingly as you will not receive the next housing subsidy disbursement and your first stipend disbursement until June.

 You should consult a tax professional for information on how your participation in the MLEF program may affect how you file your taxes.
 Since stipends are awards (not wages), ORISE will not withhold federal or state taxes.
 In addition, Social Security or Medicare taxes are not withheld.
 You are not self-employed, and therefore do not pay self-employment taxes.

 Yes, it is the participant’s responsibility to find and arrange their own housing prior to the start of the program.
-It is strongly recommended that housing arrangements be finalized at least four weeks prior to your move-in date of Friday, May 29, 2019.
+It is strongly recommended that housing arrangements be finalized at least four weeks prior to your move-in date.

 No. The program does not pay for housing.
 However, participants who are selected for an appointment that is more than 50 miles from their permanent address may be authorized to receive a housing subsidy.
 The subsidy cannot be used to offset your permanent housing costs.